 The ALJ issues a Written Proposed Decision typically within 30 days after the hearing.
 The decision sets forth the ALJ’s recommendation as to disciplinary action.
 The Board can either adopt it, modify it, or reject it entirely.

-If the Board suspended or revoked a nurse’s license, and the nurse loses on appeal, the nurse can try to petition the Board for the reinstatement of his/her license.6
+If the Board suspends or revokes your nurse’s license and you lose on appeal, you can try to petition the Board for the reinstatement of your license.6

 5. Can I become a nurse if I have a criminal record?